Quick Answer

 Start with bookkeeping, since accurate bookkeeping and reporting are the foundation for informed decisions.
 If your setup is still simple, cash basis accounting can be a practical starting method because it records income and expenses as they occur.

 Keep your own logs for residency days, foreign accounts, and invoice compliance checks.
-If a legal limit applies, use a placeholder until you verify it (for example: Add current threshold after verification).
+When a legal limit applies, record the verified threshold beside the relevant log before relying on it.

 Maintain one evidence pack with statements, invoices, receipts, approved payments, and tax forms collected before payment (including W-9 or W-8BEN where relevant).
 This keeps handoffs clean when you need outside help.